Mečislovas Reinys: Soviet occupation

-After the Operation Bagration, Vilnius was captured by the Red Army and Jałbrzykowski returned to Vilnius on 8 August 1944 and Reinys was removed from the curia.
+After the Operation Bagration, Vilnius was captured by the Red Army and Jałbrzykowski returned to Vilnius on 8 August 1944 and Reinys became vicar general.
 However, Jałbrzykowski was arrested by the Soviets in late January 1945 and Reinys returned as the administrator of the archdiocese.
 Soviet NKGB attempted to use Reinys in its anti-Polish campaign and a purge of Polish priests, but he refused.

 Soviet NKVD began surveillance of Reinys soon after the Soviet occupation of Lithuania in June 1940.
 Surviving documents show that NKVD collected reports from 12 different agents in 1940–1941 that focused on Reinys' sermons and personal attitudes towards the Soviet regime and relations between Polish and Lithuanian clergy.

 Reinys was first briefly arrested on 6 September 1944 after a gathering of Lithuanian bishops which was not approved by the Soviets.
 In November 1944, chief of the Lithuanian NKGB Aleksandras Gudaitis-Guzevičius and first secretary of the Lithuanian Communist Party Antanas Sniečkus wanted to arrest Reinys, but officials in Moscow suggested using Reinys to demoralize the anti-Soviet Lithuanian partisans.
 As leverage, they used Reinys' two nephews imprisoned by the Soviets and seven relatives deported to Siberia during the June deportation in 1941.

 In June 1945, Reinys was pressured by the NKGB to write an appeal to the Lithuanian partisans urging them to apply for the "amnesty" and "legalization" campaign announced by the NKGB.
 Reinys refused to cooperate.
 On 9 August 1945, Reinys published circular Nežudyk (Thou Shall not Kill).
 However, it was so vague and abstract that even Soviet writers admitted its limited usefulness.
 One could apply the circular to the NKGB and its operatives.
 Nevertheless, thousands of copies of the circular were published and distributed in Lithuania.
 In March 1946, Reinys issued an instruction to priests ordering them not to get involved in political agitation.

 In later part of 1946, anti-religious action intensified.
 In late 1946, a representative of the Ministry of State Security (MGB) met with all remaining Lithuanian bishops.
 After these conversations, Teofilius Matulionis and Pranciškus Ramanauskas were arrested, while Reinys was pressed to sign a pledge to consult Soviet security agencies on specified issues; Reinys refused.
 He also refused to order priests to register with the Soviet authorities and support the establishment of parish committees which would allow Soviet agencies to intervene in church affairs.
 Reinys was one last obstacle in this Soviet plan since other administrators of dioceses were inclined to cooperate.